Tech-Parivartan/r2r-protocol/CONTRIBUTING.md

 ## License

-All contributions will be licensed under the MIT license.
-Please ensure you have read and understood the license before contributing.
+All contributions will be licensed under the Apache License 2.0, consistent with the project's license.
+Please ensure you have read and understood the [LICENSE](LICENSE) file before contributing.